Hogan Leadership Assessments

 Preparation & Assessment

-For Hogan Assessments, the participant will receive a request from Hogan to complete the 3 self-assessments.
-For Hogan360, the participant is required to take a Self-Assessment and invite other raters (leader, direct reports, peers and stakeholders) to complete an evaluation.
+For Hogan Assessments, the individual will receive a request from Hogan to complete the 3 self-assessments.
+For Hogan360, the individual is required to take a Self-Assessment and invite other raters (leader, direct reports, peers and stakeholders) to complete an evaluation.

 Report & Debrief

-Hogan reports are produced and a 90-minute debrief meeting is scheduled. the participant receives their report in the debrief meeting, with an email copy following immediately after the debrief (this is aligned with Hogan best practice).
+Hogan reports are produced and a 90-minute debrief meeting is scheduled.
+The individual will receive their report in the debrief meeting, with an email copy following immediately after the debrief (this is aligned with Hogan best practice).

 Insights & Actions